woodpecker-ci/woodpecker/docs/cookbook/2023-1-1-continous-deployment/index.md

 ## Using webhooks (recommended)

-If your forge (Github, Gitlab, Gitea, etc.) supports webhooks, then you could create a separate listening app that receives a webhook when new assets are available and redeploys your app.
+If your forge (GitHub, GitLab, Gitea, etc.) supports webhooks, then you could create a separate listening app that receives a webhook when new assets are available and redeploys your app.

 The listening "app" can be something as simple as a PHP script.